guayabas/Add_Skirt_To_STL_Solution/README.md

 <details><summary>Development Environment</summary>
 I decided to use the following technologies to do the solution

-1. **Microsoft Visual Studio 2019 with C++-14 Standard :** To use the Standard Template Library
+1. **Microsoft Visual Studio 2019 with C++14 Standard :** To use the Standard Template Library
-2. **CMake 3.0 or higher :** To have crossplatform solution
+2. **CMake 3.0 or higher :** To have a crossplatform solution
-3. **Open-Asset-Importer -Library (Assimp) :** To import | export an STL file
+3. **Open-Asset-Importer -Library (Assimp) :** To import | export a STL file
 4. **GLFW :** To create an OS window
 5. **OpenGL Mathematics (GLM) :** To do math with vectors and matrices
 6. **Dear ImGui :** To create a Graphical User Interface
 </details>

-<details><summary>Open STL file</summary>
+<details><summary>Open a STL file</summary>
 Initially one should take a look at how the geometry looks.
 For that you can use any software that is over the internet that supports STL file format (some examples are MeshLab or Blender)

-Sound easy but given that I will have to do things in code let me show you how to use the library Assimp for that purpose (based https://learnopengl.com/Model-Loading/Model)
+That sounds easy but given that I will have to do things in code let me show you how to use the library Assimp (based https://learnopengl.com/Model-Loading/Model) for the purpose of loading a STL file

 I created 2 classes, `Mesh` and `CADModel`.
 A `Mesh` contains the geometry and connectivity while a `CADModel` is a composition of meshes.
 Here is how the interface looks for each class
 <details><summary> Show Code </summary>